prometheus2D/Wally/README.md

 ### How prompts are built

-When you run an actor, Wally wraps your prompt inside the actor's RBA context:
+When you run `wally run Engineer "Add input validation"`, Wally wraps your prompt:

 ```
 # Actor: Engineer